dibyendumajumdar/ravi/readthedocs/ravi-benchmarks.rst

 4. For Ravi the timings above do not include the LLVM compilation time.
    But LuaJIT timings include the JIT compilation times, so they show incredible performance.

+5. The benchmarks were run on Windows 8.1 64-bit except for the libgccjit benchmarks which were run on a Ubuntu 64-bit VM running on Windows 8.1.

 Ideas
 -----